smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 must validate that the `aud` parameter is the URL of a known and trusted resource server prior to returning an authorization code to the requester.

+2.5.2 [RFC6750](https://tools.ietf.org/html/rfc6750) describes this threat more
+broadly as "token redirect" -- when "an attacker uses a token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be for it."
+To deal with token redirect, it is important for the authorization server to identify the intended recipient (or recipients) of the access token, typically a single RS (or a list of RSs), in the token.
+This may be done through use of the `aud` parameter or by some other means devised by the authorization server, in coordination with its RSs.
+Then, upon receipt of an access token, the RS needs to check to assure that the access token it has received is intended to be used by that RS.

 ## 3.0 Best Practices for FHIR Resource Servers

 ## 4.0 Best Practices for End Users